gaia-platform/GaiaPlatform/production/sql/README.md

 ## Current status

-After the client/server separation of the mock storage engine, the code compiles but the tests do not work.
+After the client/server separation of the storage engine, the code compiles but the tests do not work.

 This code is currently being re-written.